dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T181: Art inspires creativity and provokes thought.
+### T181: It challenges perceptions and inspires creativity.

 |Support|
 |---|